wendlers/install-propeller-toolchain/README.md

 the loader fails to build, no propeller-gdb will be build since it relays on the loader library.
 However, on a ARM machine you will end up with a working propeller-gcc including working C-libraries and binutils, but you will not get the loader nor gdb.

-However, it is possible to copy the SPIN binaries generated on a Intel platform to the non Intel build host, and make propeller-loader and gdb compile.
-If you like to try that, you could enable "USE_LOADER_HACK" in the "config.inc" file.

 Requirements